How to make and use lavender oil

 - Then, after three days, shake the jar’s contents and transfer them to another jar using a sieve or coffee filter.

-Remember that essential oils should never be ingested.
+Important note: Remember that essential oils should never be ingested.
 In addition, do an allergy test by placing a drop on a cotton ball and rubbing it on your forearm.
-Don’t use it if there’s a bad reaction.
+Don’t use it if you have a bad reaction.

 Recommended reading: 9 Oils That Improve Your Appearance in 7 days